 Students who are interested in graduation with honors in Health and Human Values may do so by turning the 3-unit capstone into a 6-unit research experience.

 Per university policy, up to 6 units of minor coursework may be double-dipped with tier II general education requirements.

 Declaring the Minor

 Students must be an Honors student and must fill out an application in order to apply to the minor.
 Applications are open in the fall semester, and students will be notified regarding acceptance.
 Once students are accepted they must enroll in HNRS 250 in the following spring semester.

 The minor is completed as a cohort.
-Students complete the introductory course in spring of the sophomore or freshmen year, electives and internship in the junior/ sophomore year, and the capstone in fall of the senior year. .
+Students complete the introductory course in spring of the sophomore or first year, electives and internship in the junior/ sophomore year, and the capstone in fall of the senior year.
 The minor is not available to student that have fewer than 3 semester remaining at UA.
 If you are interested in this minor and want more information please contact the Honors College at (520) 621-6901.